Updated May 5, 2026 · Coquitlam Market Report

 Quick Answer

 Coquitlam's spring 2026 market is a measured-balanced market: detached benchmark prices are flat-to-up 1.4% year-over-year, average days on market are 31, and inventory is up 12% from this time last year.
 Well-prepared, correctly-priced homes are still selling inside three weeks.
 Overpriced listings are sitting 60+ days.
-The first 14 days on market determine roughly 80% of the final outcome.
+The first a few weeks on market determine roughly 80% of the final outcome.

 A sales-to-listings ratio between 12% and 20% is technically a "balanced market" — neither buyers nor sellers have a structural advantage.
 Detached and townhome are sitting at the higher end of that band; condo is flirting with a buyer's market.